-In The Escalator, Lois Continues with work and with sorting some of her mother’s belongings
+In The Escalator, Lois goes to work and sorts out some of her mother’s belongings

 Transcript of Lois on her way to work taken from The Escalator